C2DH/ranketwo/_assignments/boder/10-Boder-Dissemination.en.md

 <!-- briefing-student -->

-Go to the credits page of the interactive animation make a list of the institutes that have provided material for this interactive animation
+Go to the credits page of the interactive animation.
+Make a list of the institutes that have provided material for this interactive animation
 https://allthingsmoving.com/DB_interactive_2018_07_03/#Intro

 <!--section -->
 ###10a Mapping Boder’s legacy 1. : where can his original work be found?

-Create a project on the webresource HistoryPin:https://www.historypin.org/en/
-Follow the instructions on this video: https://youtu.be/VKWBDMLhjSk Look up the coordinates of the places that you have listed Add all these places to your map,
+Create a project on the [HistoryPin](https://www.historypin.org/en/)website Follow the instructions on this video: https://youtu.be/VKWBDMLhjSk Look up the coordinates of the places that you have listed Add all these places to your map,
 Include a short description of which part of Boder’s legacy can be found in each institute.
-Bare in mind that Boder created other projects besides the Holocaust interviews!
+Bear in mind that Boder created other projects besides the Holocaust interviews!
 Use the template to document your findings